 It’s important for all involved adults to discuss the full implications of this decision.
 Children over age 12 should also play a role in this important life-changing process including the decision to change their last name.

+Colorado has certain requirements for adoption.
 In Colorado, unmarried individuals can adopt children and so can same-sex couples.
 You must be at least 21 years old to legally adopt a child in Colorado, but individual agencies may have further age requirements.
 In some instances, the courts may allow an individual under age 21 to adopt, especially in the case of an older sibling wishing to adopt their younger siblings.